 - Weight gain

-Despite the risk of side effects from using the drug, it can be more dangerous to stop using it.
-Gabapentin causes physical dependence, which means if someone stops using it suddenly they may go through withdrawal.
-Withdrawal from gabapentin can be dangerous or life-threatening.
+Despite the risk of bad side effects from using the drug, it can be more dangerous to stop using it.
+Gabapentin use can cause physical dependence.
+So, if you stop using it suddenly, you may go through withdrawal.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.